tmfhirsch/1dsolver/README.md

 # 1dsolver
 25/3/2020
-Repository for my work on DEs.
+Repository for my early learning coding with DEs.

 Contains: